Locksmiths & safe repairers

 Save Image

 Data on higher education choices for Locksmiths & safe repairers from The Department of Education and Census Bureau.
-The most common major for Locksmiths & safe repairers is Business but the most specialized major according to RCA in 2021 were Transportation.
+The most common major for Locksmiths & safe repairers is Business but the most specialized major according to RCA in 2024 were Communication Technologies.

 Among the necessary skills for Locksmiths & safe repairers, Repairing stands, but the revealed comparative advantage (RCA) shows that Locksmiths & safe repairers need more than the average amount of Installation.